AllenNeuralDynamics/aind-analyisis-wrapper/README.md

 1. Start by renaming the example analysis model to match user's custom model.
 2. Then add any fields that need to be kept track of. **The listed fields are just examples, not a requirement**. ***Recommended to add a field to tag the version of analysis run***.
 See [Analysis Metadata Tracking](#analysis-metadata-tracking).
 3. Additionally, for any small numerical outputs and such - define these in the output model if needed.
-Larger files such as arrays and tables should be written to the results folde (See next section).
+Larger files such as arrays and tables should be written to the results folder (See next section).
 4. Once this is done, be sure to replace **all references to `ExampleAnalysisSpecification` and `ExampleAnalysisOutputs`** in `run_capsule.py`.
 If no output model is needed, remove lines **38-43** in `run_capsule.py`.

 ### Running Analysis and Storing Output